nas-hub/enduser-authentication-for-api-access-via-oidc/README.md

 3. Click Update after importing the json config file.
 4. You should be on login page that has Login button.
 5. Clicking the Login Button will initiate a OIDC based login with your Identity Provider via Apigee.
 You can also turn on the **trace** for this proxy on Apigee to see the proxy functionality.
-6. At this point you should have Access Token issued by Apigee and should be able to introspect the token, as well as invoke APIs with this token
+6. At this point you should have Access Token issued by Apigee and should be able to introspect the token, as well as invoke APIs with this token.

 ### Troubleshooting